MediaMotionCommunity/MediaMotion/Resources/doc/advancedModule/newModule.md

 Create the file architecture
 ------------------------------
-In order to maintain a homogeneous architecture, all modules MUST respect the file architecture describes below.
+In order to maintain a homogeneous architecture, all modules MUST respect the file architecture described below.

 	ModuleName/
 	    Controllers/